Palks-Studio/palks-studio/README.md

 ---

-## Who it’s for
+## Who it's for

-- freelancers
-- independent professionals
+- freelancers and independent professionals
+- artisans and small businesses
-- small teams
+- SMEs and operational teams
+- businesses looking for autonomous systems without SaaS
-- technical projects requiring simple and reliable tools
+- technical projects requiring simple, reliable, and maintainable tools

 ---